Lord Zoltan: Championship Wrestling Federation (2006–2007)

-Jugan also began teaming with Nasty Nick Crane as The French Ticklers in the CWF.
+Jugan began teaming with Nasty Nick Crane as The French Ticklers in the CWF.
 On September 2, the team defeated The New Breed (New Breed 1 and New Breed 2) at "CWF Fall From Grace" in Monessen.
-Jugan also feuded with Doink the Clown for several weeks losing to him at "CWF No Escape" in Belle Vernon, via disqualification, and "CWF Believe The Hype" in Charleroi, Pennsylvania.
+Jugan also feuded with Doink the Clown for several weeks losing to him at "CWF No Escape" in Belle Vernon, Pennsylvania, via disqualification, and "CWF Believe The Hype" in Charleroi, Pennsylvania.
 The French Ticklers, however, had better luck in the CWF's tag team division.
-The team defeated Manifest Destiny (Eric Xtasy and Justin Idol) at the October 28th "CWF Halloween Horror 2" show and CWF Tag Team Champions The West Coast Hustlas (Benny Benz and DC Bentley) at the November 25th "CWF Upside Down" show.
+The team defeated Manifest Destiny (Eric Xtasy and Justin Idol) at the October 28 "CWF Halloween Horror 2" show and CWF Tag Team Champions The West Coast Hustlas (Benny Benz and DC Bentley) at the November 25 "CWF Upside Down" show.
 Jugan and Crane would hold the tag titles for a then record 75 weeks.

 The French Ticklers would successfully defend their titles in a rematch against The West Coast Hustlas at "CWF Holiday Wishes II" on December 16, 2006.
-On January 27, 2007, at "CWF Collision Course 2007", the team once again retainted the titles against Eric Xtasy and The ShareCropper.
+On January 27, 2007, at "CWF Collision Course 2007", the team once again retained the titles against Eric Xtasy and The ShareCropper.
 On February 10, Jugan defended the tag team titles with "Amir Al Jahari" (in reality his tag team partner Nick Crane) against The Steel City Saints (Bobby Shields and Chris LeRusso) at "CWF Unfinished Business VII".
 In March, Jugan wrestled matches against The Honky Tonk Man in Cleveland All-Pro Wrestling and Brodie Lee in Far North Wrestling.
 Meanwhile, in the CWF, The French Ticklers continued their winning streak by defeating The Masked Duo (The Masked Assassin and The Masked Express) at "CWF March Madness 2007" on March 23.
 One night later, Jugan managed for Larry Zbyszko in his match against Bruno Sammartino (with Domenic DeNucci) at the International Wrestling Cartel's "Night of Legends 3".
 Zbyszko was pinned by his opponent when Jugan accidentally hit Zbyszko during the bout.